 Inquiry Answer Service

-Once the PAS team has completed your inquiry response, you will receive an email letting you know it is ready for you to view through your PAS Inquiry Dashboard.
+Once our team has completed your inquiry response, you will receive an email letting you know it is ready for you to view through your Inquiry Dashboard.
 Your inquiry response will summarize research findings and give you a list of annotated links to online resources.
-After you have reviewed the response we've sent, you may have additional questions about your inquiry.
-Feel free to email or call us; we'll be happy to respond.

 "The information provided by the PAS research team was detailed and thorough.
 And the response time was very fast."

 — Aimee Nassif, AICP, City of Chesterfield, Missouri